barrettotte/barrettotte/README.md

   <p>📜 Favorite languages are <strong>C</strong>, <strong>Assembly</strong>, <strong>Python</strong>, and <strong>Go</strong>.</p>
   <p>📚 Learning about <strong>analog electronics</strong>, <strong>electromagnetism</strong>, and <strong>CPU design</strong>.</p>
   <p>⚙️ Working on a 16-bit homebrew CPU.</p>
-  <p>📖 Working on an a book on the history of computing and technology.</p>
+  <p>📖 Working on a book on the history of computing and technology.</p>
 </div>